All Products

 Background information

-Security Token Service (STS) allows you to manage temporary credentials used to access your Alibaba Cloud resources.
-RAM allows you to create and manage the following identities for Alibaba Cloud accounts: RAM user and RAM role.
+Security Token Service (STS) provides temporary credentials for accessing Alibaba Cloud resources.
+RAM supports two identity types: RAM user and RAM role.

 A RAM role is a virtual identity to which policies can be attached.
 RAM roles do not have logon passwords or AccessKey pairs.
 A RAM role must be assumed by a trusted entity, such as a RAM user, an Alibaba Cloud service, or an identity provider (IdP).
-If a trusted entity assumes a RAM role, the trusted entity can obtain and use an STS token of the RAM role to access the resources on which the RAM role has permissions.
+After assuming a RAM role, the trusted entity obtains an STS token to access the resources authorized to that role.

 For more information about the features and benefits of STS, see What is STS?